Provenance:

 American Private Collection

 The wrathful form of Shiva is depicted standing in tribhanga on a lotus, his right hand holding a kapala (skull cup), the left hand formerly holding a khatvanga (staff).
-His face has a terrifying expression with a short curly beard, fangs, moustache, bared fangs, bulging eyes, flaming eyebrows, and a third eye on his forehead.
-He wears a long garland around his neck, short dhoti incised with foliate motifs, belt suspending beaded festoons below his pot-belly, serpent upavita, transparent sash incised with rosettes faling from his left shoulder, thick foliate colar with tiger-claw pendants, naga earrings, and fragmentary crown.
-The divinity is flanked by two male atendants standing in tribhanga.
+His face has a terrifying expression with a short curly beard, moustache, bared fangs, bulging eyes, flaming eyebrows, and a third eye on his forehead.
+He wears a long garland around his neck, short dhoti incised with foliate motifs, belt suspending beaded festoons below his pot-belly, serpent upavita, transparent sash incised with rosettes falling from his left shoulder, thick foliate collar with tiger-claw pendants, naga earrings, and fragmentary crown.
+The divinity is flanked by two male attendants standing in tribhanga.

-The sides of the stele are richly carved with lion-griffins trampling elephants and scroling foliage, the arched top is decorated with a kirttimukha mask flanked by two flying garland-bearing apsaras.
+The sides of the stele are richly carved with lion-griffins trampling elephants and scrolling foliage, the arched top is decorated with a kirttimukha mask flanked by two flying garland-bearing apsaras.